RSS Feed: TS-Si News Service. RSS Feed: TS-Si Research Service. TS-Si Reader Comments. Delicious: TS-Si News Service. Digg: TS-Si News Service.

 Elsewhere on TS-Si, we have published a news report on the National Institutes of Health (NIH) and the Institute of Medicines (IOM) new effort to better understand the health status and medical requirements of Lesbian, Gay, Bisexual, Transsexual, and Transgender people. [cf. Note] The effort will identify research gaps and opportunities and outline a search agenda to help NIH focus efforts in this area and their medical and scientific understanding of what it means to be Gay, Lesbian, or Bisexual, a man or woman born Transsexual, or a Transgender person.

 To properly understand a problem, however, a researcher must first define the problem.
 It is fairly easy to clearly define what we mean by gay and lesbian.
 A person’s sexual orientation is rather basic and straight forward.
-Assuming, of course, that the person is willing to disclose that they are a lesbian woman, that they are a gay man.
-For the effort to be successful, the gay community must open wide the closet door.

 I am a bisexual woman with a transsexual history who has a historical preference for other women.

-The definition of bisexuality is somewhat murkier.
-Bisexuality is not immediately obvious.
-A monogamous pair bonded bisexual may live decades without any clear demonstration of bisexuality.
 That closet too will need to be opened for the study to succeed.
 Paranoia must be put to rest or the effort will fall short of fully meeting its objectives.

 Transsexuality as a class is clearly defined: those men and women who are conceived and born with a physical disconnect between their neurobiological sex and the sexual construction and appearance of their flesh and body and who are driven to bring their minds and bodies into congruence with each other.
 Pre-op transsexuals under medical supervision and moving towards and in transition are fairly obvious and clearly definable as are post-op transsexuals who have recently undergone Sex Reassignment Surgery (SRS).